LithosDex/docs/tokenomics/ignition-program.md

 At the end of the four-week cycle, all qualifying locks are aggregated, weighted by their final multiplier, and used to apportion the Ignition bonus pool.
 Participants receive a proportional share of the pool based on their percentage of the total weighted veLITH.
 Holding 5% of the weighted total results in 5% of the Ignition bonus.

-Ignition is funded by protocol revenue buybacks, with up to 15% of emissions redirected to the bonus pool each cycle.
-This structure amplifies rewards for active lockers while introducing additional buy pressure for LITH on the open market.
+Ignition is fueled by LITH buybacks sourced from converted bribes and fees.
+This design boosts rewards for committed lockers while simultaneously creating sustained buy pressure for LITH on the market.

+To promote fairness and prevent any single participant from taking an outsized share, no individual lock may claim more than 15% of the bonus allocated to its class.

 ## Foundation Share